What are your family’s traditions at holiday time?

 - Do you open gifts all at once or one at a time?

-- Do you have any relatives who saved wrapping paper?
+- Do you have any family members who saved wrapping paper?
 Or used newspaper for wrapping paper?

-- Ask an older relative what was their most memorable gift and why?
+- Ask older family members what was their most memorable gift and why?
 Do they still have that gift?
 If not, do they know what happened to it?

-- Ask an older relative if there was a gift they really wanted as a kid, but never got?
+- Ask an older family member if there was a gift they really wanted as a kid, but never got?

 - Is there a certain place stockings are hung?
 Do they get filled in a certain way?
 Are they opened before or after other things?